-6.7.3.1 NHS Improvement may require auditors to undertake work on its behalf at the Foundation Trust.
+6.7.3.1 NHS England may require auditors to undertake work on its behalf at the Foundation Trust.
 In this situation, a tripartite agreement between the Independent Regulator, the auditor and the Foundation Trust will be agreed.
-This agreement, which will include details of the subsequent work and reporting arrangements, will be in accordance with the principles established in the guidance issued by the Institute if
+This agreement, which will include details of the subsequent work and reporting arrangements, will be in accordance with the principles established in the guidance issued by the Institute of Chartered Accountants in England and Wales in audit 05/03: Reporting to Regulators or Regulated Entities.

-5 Audit Code for NHS Foundation Trust, NHS Improvement (2011)
+6 Audit Code for NHS Foundation Trust, NHS Improvement (2011)